patricio-gutierrez/my-notes/unix-linux/linux.md

 - ACL allows you to give permissions for any user or group to any disc resource.
 - **Evniroment Variables** are a set of defined rules and values to build an environment.
 - NIC = Network interface card.
+- Network Manager = Service that provides set of tools designed specifically to make it easier to manage networks.
+- FTP = File Transfer Protocol is a standard newtwork protocol used for the transfer of files between client and server.
+Default port 21.
+- SCP = Secure Transfer Protocol.
+Port 22.

 ## Network Commands